teracyhq-incubator/teracy-dev-k8s/docs/how-to-install-kubectl-helm.md

 ### Enabling shell autocompletion

-If bash-completion is not installed on Linux, please install the `bash-completion` package via your distribution's package manager.
+If bash-completion is not installed on Linux yet, please install the `bash-completion` package via your distribution's package manager.

-Load the kubectl completion code for bash into the current shell
+- Load the kubectl completion code for bash into the current shell:

 ```bash
 $ source <(kubectl completion bash)
 ```

-Write bash completion code to a file and source if from `~/.bash_profile`:
+- Write the bash completion code to a file and source it from `~/.bash_profile`:

 ```bash
 $ kubectl completion bash > ~/.kube/completion.bash.inc